Temporary Hair Loss: Causes and Treatments

 Temporary Hair Loss Signs & Symptoms

 Contrary to popular belief, these symptoms usually don’t develop immediately after the specific event that triggers your hair loss.
+In fact, it’s normal for hair shedding to begin several months later.

 Other forms of temporary hair loss can cause different symptoms.
 For example, alopecia areata often causes small, oval-shaped patches of hair loss to develop on your scalp and other parts of your body.